gallantlab/pyrcca/README.md

 Regularized kernel canonical correlation analysis in Python.

-For a Jupyter notebook containing the example below, as well as analyses and the figures for a Pyrcca analysis on a natural movie fMRI dataset, please visit <a href="http://nbviewer.ipython.org/github/gallantlab/pyrcca/blob/master/Pyrcca_analysis.html">this page</a>.
+To view a static Jupyter notebook containing the example below, as well as analyses and the figures for a Pyrcca analysis on a natural movie fMRI dataset, please visit <a href="http://nbviewer.ipython.org/github/gallantlab/pyrcca/blob/master/Pyrcca_analysis.html">this page</a>.
+An interactive version of the notebook can be found in this repository.

 For more information, consult the following e-print publication:
 Bilenko, N.Y. and Gallant, J.L.
 (2015).
 Pyrcca: regularized kernel canonical correlation analysis in Python and its applications to neuroimaging.
 ArXiv.